What is a Conversion Rate?

 The Conversion Rate (or sometimes CR) of a campaign is the amount of conversions achieved per click.
 It is mainly used to optimise CPA campaigns, but is actually rarely used as it is such an inconsistent measure, even within a single website (see the example under Top Tips below).

 The Conversion Rate of a campaign is the percentage of people who clicked on an ad and then completed an action/purchase/conversion.
-So for example if one person made a purchase after an ad had been clicked on 100 times, that will give a Conversion Rate of 1%.
+For example if one person made a purchase after an ad had been clicked on 100 times, that will give a Conversion Rate of 1%.

 What does Conversion Rate mean?

-The Conversion Rate, as with CTR vs clicks, is theoretically a better metric to use than just conversions, as it helps you work out the speed at which inventory is causing conversions.
+The Conversion Rate, as with CTR vs clicks, is theoretically a better metric to use than just conversions.
+This is because it helps you work out the speed at which inventory is causing conversions.
 In this way it is easier to compare campaigns/publishers which are running different amounts of impressions.

 A conversion is a catch-all term for an acquisition (sale) or action which results from a CPA campaign.
 It comes from the idea of converting a non-customer into a customer.

-Conversion Rate is an inconsistent measure unfortunately, as generally CPA campaigns are used to mop up remnant inventory, the quality of which changes depending on what other campaigns are running.
+Conversion Rate is an inconsistent measure unfortunately.
+This is because generally CPA campaigns are used to mop up remnant inventory.
+Remnant inventory quality can change significantly depending on what other campaigns are running.

 Conversion Rate Formula